mugdhaz31/Dylan_Estates/README.md

 ### An overview of the project is provided in README file present in:
 # src folder

+### I was not able to upload all the files such as node modules folder due is huge size and hence i have only uploaded public and src folders

 ## Screnshots of the output of the implemented project are :

 ![Screenshot (120)](https://github.com/user-attachments/assets/f6bf41db-97a2-4c59-98e9-dead6824c59a)